Looking to integrate library resources into your syllabus? Follow these tips.

-- Do the assignment yourself.
-Make sure the SCC library has the resources you require.
-Check LOIS for books and the Databases for articles.
+- Make sure the SCC library has the resources you require.
+Check the library catalog for books and the databases for articles.
 Ask a librarian if you need assistance.

 - Send a copy of your assignment to the librarian for your department in advance.
 Library collections are constantly changing and what was available in previous semesters may have changed.
 The librarians will also have your assignment in mind when selecting new materials.

 - Give students the assignment in writing and ask them to take it with them to the library.
-Librarians can be more helpful to students who are confused about terminology or who have forgotten to bring the assignment with them.
+Students often don’t fully grasp what is expected of them and librarians can help them understand the assignment if they have it in writing.

-- Use clear language to define the task: Does your use of "library computer" mean the online catalog, a database, or something else?
-Do your students understand what "peer-reviewed journal" and "primary sources" mean in your discipline?
-If you recommend specific books and journals, write out their full titles.
+- Use clear language to define the task: If you say “don’t use the Internet,” does that include library databases, which are accessed via the Internet?
+Do your students understand what “peer-reviewed journal” and “primary sources” mean in your discipline?

 - Avoid giving a large class the same topic.
 All the books may soon be checked out.
 Allow variations on the theme, with instructor approval.

 - Put limited materials on reserve or eReserve if several students need the same item.
 This includes textbooks, sample tests, readings, and private copies.
-Contact Yolanda Escobar (email@example.com) or bring materials to the circulation desk in advance of assignments.
+See our page for the process of putting items on reserve.

 Alternatives to the traditional research paper